 UAB Living Donor Navigator Program

-Another thing that sets UAB Medicine apart is our Living Donor Navigator Program, through which each patient identifies another person to be his or her “Living Donor Champion”.
-We provide champions and their patients with educational materials and resources to help locate potential living donors.
+Another thing that sets UAB Medicine apart is our Living Donor Navigator Program, through which each patient identifies another person to be his or her “Living Donor Advocate”.
+We provide advocates and their patients with educational materials and resources to help locate potential living donors.
 Read more about the Living Donor Navigator Program.

 UAB Transplant: A Tradition of Innovation

 UAB is an active participant in research and clinical trials.
 We encourage you to speak to your physician about research and clinical trial options and browse the link below for more information.View Clinical Trials

 True or False: High blood pressure drugs add to COVID-19 complications or risk.